markhedleyjones/container-magic/README.md

            └── Both use same Dockerfile
 ```

-All generated files (Dockerfile, Justfile, build.sh, run.sh) are committed to git.
+Production files (Dockerfile, build.sh, run.sh) are committed to git.
+The Justfile is generated locally for developers.

 ## Basic Example